dgunawan/product-delivery-ingredients/index.md

-The motivation behind is to provide a very broad overview of what are usually present or feed into successful product delivery work.
+The motivation behind this page is to provide a very broad overview of what are usually present or feed into successful product delivery work.

+This list is definitely not prescriptive, things can and should be added or removed to fit one's environment and circumstances.

 The very basics of software development, object-oriented programming, design patterns or hygienne factors of a technical team or prodcut team are not covered, as the expectation is that the team are already aware of these and other standard industry practices.

-This list of ingredients is definitely not prescriptive, things can and should be added or removed to fit one's environment and circumstances.

 ### Before Starting
 * Understand [Agile Principles](http://agilemanifesto.org/)